Curtis Osano: Early years

-Born in Nakuru, Kenya, Osano moved to England aged nine when his father joined the British Army.
+Born in Nakuru, Kenya, Osano moved to England at the age nine when his father joined the British Army.
 However, he didn't start playing football until the age of 13, as a student at Oak Farm School in Farnborough.
-Around this time he also became involved in athletics, representing Surrey in the English Schools Championships, winning silver in the triple jump.
-He eventually rose through the ranks at Reading as a defender under the guidance of future Liverpool manager Brendan Rodgers and was involved with the English youth set-up, though failed to make a league appearance for "The Royals".
+Around this time, he also became involved in athletics, representing Surrey in the English Schools Championships, winning silver in the triple jump.
+He eventually rose through the ranks at Reading as a defender under the guidance of future Liverpool manager Brendan Rodgers and was involved with the English youth set-up, though he failed to make a league appearance for "The Royals".
 However, he did make two appearances in the FA Cup against West Bromwich Albion and Birmingham City.
 Osano joined Aldershot Town in October 2006 on a month-long work experience deal, which was later extended.
 He then joined Woking in January 2007 on work experience until the end of the 2006–07 season.